APVMA’s $25.6m move to Armidale signed off

 “Young regional scientists have been contributing to the APVMA for some time, but now they will also have access to a world-class opportunity on their doorstep.”

-Plans for the move, announced in June, have been opposed by unions and the National Farmers Federation.
+Plans for the move, announced in June, have been opposed by unions and the National Farmers Federation (NFF).

 CropLife complained relocating the farm chemical regulator was not an idea generated from any stakeholder consultation and there had been no initiatives or associated funding to truly deliver a genuine centre of excellence.